tbekolay/scipy2013-workflow/slides.md

 <div class="fragment">Bonus tip: try [docopt](http://docopt.org/) for advanced cases</div>

 <aside class="notes">
-Instead, make it a command line argument.
-In the simplest case, you can just accept a bunch of possible strings and change behavior based on their existence.
-This works for the vast majority of what you want to do.
+* Less energy, after you make the argument
-If you need something more complicated,
+* If you need complex stuff, try docopt
-I would really encourage you to check out docopt rather than learning Python's argparse or optparse libraries.
 </aside>

-## Parallelize expensive steps
+## Parallelize & cache
-<div class='tip'>Tip 8</div>
+<div class='tip'>Tip 9</div>

+* Profile first!

 <aside class="notes">
-As always, profile your code first and figure out the bottlenecks before optimizing.
-But when you find them,
-do those things in parallel.
+* You may not actually have expensive steps
+  * But if you do, you can speed them up easily
 </aside>